-The people most likely to be diagnosed with attention deficit hyperactive disorder (ADHD) are the ones who get in trouble at home and at work.
+The people most likely to be diagnosed with attention deficit hyperactive disorder (ADHD) are the ones who might have difficulties at home and at work.
 For school-aged children who face this condition, they may act out, drawing attention to themselves with unruly behavior.

 Sometimes, individuals with ADHD Inattentive Type will be mischaracterized as shy or withdrawn.
 But like the more familiar ADHD, this condition can be diagnosed and treated effectively.